Germany: Military

 Germany's military, the Bundeswehr (Federal Defence), is organised into the Heer (Army and special forces KSK), Marine (Navy), Luftwaffe (Air Force) and Cyber- und Informationsraum (Cyber and Information Domain Service) branches.
-In absolute terms, German military spending in 2023 was the seventh-highest in the world.
+In absolute terms, German military spending in 2025 was the fourth-highest in the world.
 In response to the 2022 Russian invasion of Ukraine, Chancellor Olaf Scholz announced that German military expenditure would be increased past the NATO target of 2%, along with a one-time 2022 infusion of 100 billion euros, representing almost double the 53 billion euro military budget for 2021.
 In 2023, military spending according to NATO criteria amounted to $73.1 billion, or 1.64% of the country's GDP, well below the NATO target of 2%.
-In 2024, Germany reported $97.7 billion to NATO, exceeding the NATO target of 2% at 2.12% of GDP.
+In 2026, Germany reported an estimated spending of $147.002 billion to NATO, exceeding said target at 2.69% of GDP.

 As of May 2024, the Bundeswehr has a strength of 180,215 active soldiers and 80,761 civilians.
 Reservists are available to the armed forces and participate in defence exercises and deployments abroad.
 Until 2011, military service was compulsory for men at age 18, but this has been officially suspended and replaced with a voluntary service.
 Since 2001 women may serve in all functions of service without restriction.
-According to the Stockholm International Peace Research Institute, Germany was the fifth-largest exporter of major arms in the world from 2020 to 2024.
+According to the Stockholm International Peace Research Institute, Germany was the fourth-largest exporter of major arms in the world between 2021 and 2025.

 In peacetime, the Bundeswehr is commanded by the Minister of Defence.
 In a state of defence, the Chancellor would become commander-in-chief of the Bundeswehr.
 The role of the Bundeswehr is described in the Constitution of Germany as defensive only.
 But after a ruling of the Federal Constitutional Court in 1994, the term "defence" has been defined not only to include protection of the borders of Germany, but also crisis reaction and conflict prevention, or more broadly as guarding the security of Germany anywhere in the world.
-As of 2017, the German military has about 3,600 troops stationed in foreign countries as part of international peacekeeping forces, including about 1,200 supporting operations against Daesh, 980 in the NATO-led Resolute Support Mission in Afghanistan, and 800 in Kosovo.
+As of 2026, the German military has about 3,000 troops stationed in foreign countries including 1,800 in Lithuania and nearby countries, about 300 in Kosovo, 300 in Iraq and Jordan, and 200 in Lebanon.